Asymptotic analysis of linearly elastic flexural shells subjected to an obstacle in absence of friction: Introduction

 \section{Introduction}

 Unilateral contact problems arise in many fields such as medicine, engineering, biology and material science.
-For instance, the description of the motion inside the human heart of the three Aorta valves, which can be regarded as linearly elastic shells, is governed by a mathematical model built up in a way such that each valve remains confined in a certain portion of space without penetrating, or being penetrated, by the other two valves.
+For instance, the description of the motion inside the human heart of the three Aorta valves, which can be regarded as linearly elastic shells, is governed by a mathematical model built up in a way such that each valve remains confined in a certain portion of space without penetrating or being penetrated by the other two valves.
 In this direction we cite the recent references~\cite{Quarteroni2021-3}, \cite{Quarteroni2021-2} and~\cite{Quarteroni2021-1}.

-The displacement of a linearly elastic shell is modelled, in general, via the classical equations of three-dimensional linearized elasticity (cf., e.g., \cite{Ciarlet1988}).
+The displacement of a linearly elastic shell is modeled, in general, via the classical equations of three-dimensional linearized elasticity (cf., e.g., \cite{Ciarlet1988}).
 The intrinsic complexity of this model, however, prevents certain situations from being amenably studied like, for instance, when the shell is non-homogeneous and anisotropic (cf., e.g., \cite{CaillerieSanchez1995a} and~\cite{CaillerieSanchez1995b}), or its thickness varies periodically (cf., e.g., \cite{TelegaLewinski1998a} and~\cite{TelegaLewinski1998b}).
-It might thus be useful to perform a \emph{dimension reduction} in order to obtain approximate models which are more amenable to analyze.
+It might thus be useful to perform a \emph{dimension reduction} in order to obtain approximate models which are more amenable to analyze and to implement numerically.

-The identification of two-dimensional limit models for time-independent linearly elastic shells was extensively treated by Ciarlet and his associates in the seminal papers~\cite{CiaDes1979, CiaLods1996a,CiaLods1996b,CiaLods1996c,CiaLods1996d,CiaLodsMia1996} for the purpose of justifying Koiter's model.
+The identification of two-dimensional limit models for time-independent linearly elastic shells was extensively treated by Ciarlet and his associates in the seminal papers~\cite{CiaDes1979, CiaLods1996a,CiaLods1996b,CiaLods1996c,CiaLods1996d,CiaLodsMia1996} for the purpose of justifying Koiter's model in the case where no obstacles are taken into account.
+We also mention the papers~\cite{Shen2018,Shen2019,Shen2020}, which are about the numerical computation of the solution of the obstacle-free linear Koiter's model in the time-dependent case.
 For the justification of Koiter's model in the time-dependent case where the action of temperature is considered, we refer the reader to~\cite{Pie-2021}.
 In the aforementioned papers no confinement conditions were imposed.
 The recent papers~\cite{PWDT2D} and~\cite{PWDT3D} provide examples of variational-inequalities-based models arising in biology.
+The paper~\cite{PieTem2023}, instead, treats the modeling and analysis of the melting of a shallow ice sheet by means of a set of doubly nonlinear parabolic variational inequalities.

 In the recent papers~\cite{CiaPie2018b,CiaPie2018bCR,CiaMarPie2018b,CiaMarPie2018}, Ciarlet and his associates fully justified Koiter's model in the case where the linearly elastic shell under consideration is an elliptic membrane shell subject to the aforementioned confinement condition.